Summer in Florence: July 2-16 and July 16-30, 2017

 The $5,000 tuition includes accommodations, transportation within Italy, museum entries, instruction and course materials (certain additional books need to be purchased).
 Breakfast, plus either lunch or dinner, are also included.
 Depending on our daily schedules, students will be on their own for either a midday lunch break or an evening dinner break.
 Students are responsible for the cost of their own activities outside of the group.
 Airfare is not included.

-Students may travel with our chaperone on both legs of the journey, from New York City to Pisa and from Pisa to New York City.
-Calder Classics will arrange transportation between Pisa and Florence for those students who choose to travel with the chaperones.
+Students may travel with our chaperone on both legs of the journey, from New York City to Florence and from Florence to New York City.
+Calder Classics will arrange transportation between the airport and the villa for those students who choose to travel with the chaperones.

 "I really learned a lot on this trip- not just on the educational side of it, but I also learned to really appreciate and understand Latin and Renaissance art and its influences on so many other things.
 I'm definitely recommending this trip to all my friends!”
 Angela S., student